bbiletskyy/cv-search/README.md

 ## CV-Search

+### Owerview
 CV-search application searches the corpus of cv's (actually any *.pdf, -doc or -txt document) using another corpus of documents as a query.
 This code can be used as a tutorial for Text Mining and Natural Language Processing with Spark Machine Learning Library.

+### How to run:

+1. Put documents to the data/corpus folder (there are some examples there already)
+2. Put documents to the data/query folder (there are some examples there already)
+3. Execute in the command line: ```sbt run```
+4. See results in the data/results folder

-Promblem statement.
+### Promblem statement

 Assume we have a bunch of CV's in different formats which we want to search.

 There are several ways we can compose search queries.
 One can search the text in cv's for keywords, like "java", "teamlead", "scrum".
 This approach is not  very handy, since there are not so many combinations of keywords you can come up with, not enough to describe a much reacher set of sv's.